adcimon/cheatsheets/webrtc/webrtc.md

 A signaling server should handle:

 * **Authentication**.
 Exchange certificates for secure communication.
 * **Media capabilities**.
-Both peers need to agree in the media formats the session will support.
+Both peers need to agree on the media formats the session will support.
 * **Connection endpoints**.
-Each peer needs to know hot to send data to the other peer.
+Each peer needs to know how to send data to the other peer.

 It is up to the application to ensure that this out-of-bounds communication is performed securely and accessible for both peers.